Tony118g/captured/README.md

     ![Photo edited feedback message](documentation/readme-images/photo-edited-message.png)

     * If the user clicks on the option to delete the photo post, they are presented with a confirmation prompt.
 More details on the confirmation prompt can be found [here](#deletion-confirmation-prompts).
-If they confirm the deletion, the photo post is deleted and a feedback message is provided.
+If they confirm the deletion, the photo post is deleted, and a feedback message is provided.

     ![Photo deleted feedback message](documentation/readme-images/photo-deleted-message.png)

 #### Likes and Comments
 * At the bottom of each photo post are options to like and comment.
 The number of likes and comments is displayed next to each relevant button.
 * If a user has liked a photo, the like button will be red and if they click it again, the like is removed from the photo.
-* Users are unable to like their own photo and logged out users are also unable to like a photo.
+* Users are unable to like their own photos and logged-out users are also unable to like a photo.
 When they try to do so, a tooltip appears to inform them of this.

 ![Likes and comments buttons](documentation/readme-images/like-and-comment-buttons.png)

 * When a user navigates to a specific photo page by clicking on the photo or on the comments button, a comments section is displayed underneath the photo.
 * Each comment shows who the owner is and how long ago they commented as well as the comment content.
 * If the user is logged in, a form is available to create a comment.
-* If a user owns a comment, a three dot menu option is present for them to use to edit or delete it.
+* If a user owns a comment, a three-dot menu option is present for them to use to edit or delete it.
 * If there are no comments, a message is shown to inform the user.

 ![Comments section display](documentation/readme-images/comments-section.png)

 * ##### Comment Creation
     * If a user is logged in and fills in the form to create a comment, when the form is submitted, the comment is created.
-    * I did not think a feedback message was necessary to indicate comment creation since it could be repetitive if the user is commenting often and the comments are noticably added to the comment list.
+    * I did not think a feedback message was necessary to indicate comment creation since it could be repetitive if the user is commenting often and the comments are noticeably added to the comment list.

 * ##### Comment Editing and Deleting
     * If a user is logged in and owns a comment, there is a button option with a dropdown menu to edit or delete the comment.
-More details on this dropdwon can be found [here](#edit-and-delete-dropdown-menus).
+More details on this dropdown can be found [here](#edit-and-delete-dropdown-menus).
     * If the user clicks on the option to edit the comment, a prepopulated form is presented with the current data.
     * Once the edit form is submitted, the comment is updated.
     * No feedback message is provided for edited comments for the same reason stated above for comment creation.